-• If the vehicle runs out of fuel, SERVICE SOON (MIL) may come on.
+- If the vehicle runs out of fuel, the SERVICE malfunction indicator lamp (MIL) may come on.
 Refuel as soon as possible.
-After a few driving trips, SERVICE the ENGINE SOON Iamp should turn off.
-If the SOON Iamp remains on after a few driving trips, have the vehicle inspected by a NISSAN dealer.

-• For additional information, see "Malfunction indicator lamp (MIL)" later in this section.
+After a few driving trips, the SERVICE lamp should turn off.
+If the lamp remains on after a few driving trips, have the vehicle inspected by an authorized NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" later in this section.

-WARNING/INDICATOR LIGHTS AND AUDIBLE REMINDERS
+WARNING/INDICATOR LIGHTS AND CHIMES